Initial D: Manga

 In North America, the manga was licensed for English release by Tokyopop (along with the anime series) in 2001.
 The company changed the names of the characters in the anime edition, and subsequently changed them in the manga to match.
-These name changes were to reflect the name changes that Sega implemented into the Western releases of the Initial D Arcade Stage video games due to name length limits.
+These name changes matched the name changes that Sega implemented into the Western releases of the Initial D Arcade Stage video games.
 Tokyopop also censored the brief scenes of nudity from the original manga.
 In addition, "street slang" was interlaced in translations.
 The company released thirty-three volumes from May 21, 2002, to January 13, 2009, before they announced in August 2009 that their manga licensing contracts with Kodansha had expired.
-In April 2019, ComiXology and Kodansha Comics announced that they had released volumes 1 to 38 digitally, while volumes 39 to 48 were released in July of the same year.
+In April 2019, ComiXology and Kodansha USA announced that they had released volumes 1 to 38 digitally, while volumes 39 to 48 were released in July of the same year.
+In August 2023, Kodansha USA announced that they would be re-releasing the manga in an omnibus format with new translation and lettering beginning in 2024.
+The first volume was released on March 19, 2024; it has three cover variants: a new cover made by Kodansha USA, a Crunchyroll and direct market exclusive variant, and a Kinokuniya Books variant.
+As of December 3, 2024, four volumes have been released.

 Anime

 Avex has released the anime in several parts called Stages.
-One noticeable feature is that it uses Eurobeat music as background music in race scenes, especially by Italian singers.
+A recurrent feature of the anime is its extensive usage of Eurobeat as background music in race scenes, especially by Italian singers.